Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Further Discussion: Offline Data and Self-Exploration

 In reality, myopic policies are commonly adopted in many industries, since they are quite easy to explain to managers, and relatively simple to implement in practice.
-See the discussion of the myopic policies in, e.g. \cite{harrison2012bayesian,KeskinZeevi2014,qiang2016dynamic}.
-As discussed in \cite{harrison2012bayesian}, \cite{KeskinZeevi2014}, \cite{keskin2018incomplete}, due to the lack of active exploration, the myopic policies typically suffers from \textit{incomplete learning}, thus typically have poor theoretical performance in dynamic pricing.
-Proposition \ref{prop-myopic alg} shows how offline data may help myopic policies to achieve self-exploration in dynamic pricing: when there are enough offline data, as long as the the average historical price $\bar{p}_{1:n}$ is far away from the offline confidence interval of $p^*$, the issue of incomplete learning can be resolved, and the myopic policy can achieve self-exploration.
+See the discussion of myopic policies in, e.g. \cite{harrison2012bayesian,KeskinZeevi2014,qiang2016dynamic}.
+However, due to the lack of active exploration, myopic policies typically suffer from \textit{incomplete learning}, thus usually have poor theoretical performance in dynamic pricing.
+Proposition~\ref{prop-myopic alg} shows how offline data may help myopic policies to achieve self-exploration in dynamic pricing: when there are enough dispersive offline data, then with high probability, as long as $\bar{p}_{1:n}$ is bounded away from offline confidence interval of $p^*$, the issue of incomplete learning could be resolved, and the myopic policy could achieve self-exploration.

-We make two remarks here.
-First, \cite{qiang2016dynamic} also gives a performance guarantee for myopic policies, under the assumption that there is a known point of the demand curve.
-Our Proposition \ref{prop-myopic alg} does not need this assumption and works for a general linear demand model.
-Second, when the condition that enables self-exploration does not hold, active exploration such as the optimistic steps based on the OFU principle is still necessary.

-Combining Proposition \ref{prop-extension} and Proposition \ref{prop-myopic alg}, for the classical dynamic pricing problem without offline data, we can also provide a sufficient condition for any online learning algorithm to stop exploration and switch to the myopic policy.
-That is, for each period $t\ge 1$, we use all the available data, i.e., $(p_1, D_1), \ldots, (p_{t-1},D_{t-1})$, to construct a confidence interval for the true optimal price, and then check whether the distance of the average historically-charged price $\frac{1}{t-1}\sum_{i=1}^{t-1}p_i$ to this confidence interval is greater than some pre-specified constant times the length of the confidence interval.
-If so, the algorithm can stop active exploration and switch to the myopic policy, while still achieving the best possible performance.